 Uses of Coal:

 Fossil fuel in its solid state is known as coal.
-Coal is comprised of five elements namely sulphur, nitrogen, hydrogen, carbon and oxygen.
+Coal is composed of five elements namely sulphur, nitrogen, hydrogen, carbon and oxygen.
 There are three varieties of coal according to different energy properties.
 Those are anthracite, bituminous and lignite.
 Among the three types of coals anthracite is the hardest form of coal which consists of more carbon and the highest energy.
 Coal can exist for more than 200 years.
 Coals are generally extracted from the mines.
-The uses of coal have been doubled after the 20th century.
+The use of coal has doubled after the 20th century.
 Most of the countries are dependent upon coal as the other two fossil fuels (oil and natural gas) are generally more expensive.
 Electrical utilities, various products such as dyes, aspirins, soap, fibres, plastics and solvents are made of coal or by-products of coal.
 There are various uses of coal in different industrial sectors such as the steel industry, pharmaceutical industry, cement manufacture, manufacturing of paper etc.

 Uses of Natural Gas: